Syllabus: R as a Research Tool (BIOL 6325)

 Course description

-This is a workshop course in which I will teach the computer language “R”, an open-source, interactive software package specifically designed for scientific numerical computation.
+This is a workshop course in which I will teach the basics of computer programming using the computer language “R”, an open-source, interactive software package specifically designed for scientific numerical computation.
 R is a language designed around a core set of statistical libraries and offers advanced statistical capabilities.
 The language also offers very good graphical capabilities for exploring data or preparing figures for presentations and publication.
 Additionally, the course will teach basic computer programming principles that can apply to other computer languages such as Python or C++.
-This is not a statistics course, but is aimed at teaching you to use R for data science.
+This is not a statistics course, but it is aimed at teaching you to write code for data science.
 Therefore, I will cover visualization, data shaping, and model fitting in addition to the traditional programming subjects.
 My goal is to provide graduate students with tools to become better users of computers — programming allows a scientist to use the computer to answer the questions that are most important to the researcher and not be limited by pre-packaged tools.

 There are no prerequisites.
-However, if you have gaps in your knowledge regarding basic operating system use (especially file paths and file naming) you will need to do some extra work.
+However, if you have gaps in your knowledge regarding operating system use (especially file paths and file naming) you will need to do some extra work to catch up.
 I will help you of course, but this is a programming course, not a course in basic computer use.

 Expected learning outcomes